XVilka/ibx/README.md

 ![GOOG TAQ](http://ogu.bitbucket.org/goog_taq.png)

-However, please note that these TAQ data plots do not reflect the true market history, since Interactive Brokers accumulates market data in time incrementes of 300 milliseconds; see [here](http://support.marketdelta.com/entries/117533-interactive-brokers-ib-data-snapshot-data) for more information.
+However, please note that these TAQ data plots do not reflect the true market history, since Interactive Brokers accumulates market data in time increments of 300 milliseconds; see [here](http://support.marketdelta.com/entries/117533-interactive-brokers-ib-data-snapshot-data) for more information.